 Forty Acre Rock Heritage Preserve Trail is a 2.4 mile out and back trail located near Kershaw, South Carolina that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, and birding and is accessible from September until May.
+The trail is primarily used for hiking, walking, and birding and is best used from September until May.
 Dogs are also able to use this trail.

 a nice hike, beaver pond, waterfall,a cave and a huge rock !!
 This moderately strenuous, out and back trail provides a unique break from the normal terrain of South Carolina.
 Starting from the lower trailhead, you will wind through a sandy, high grass, but well marked section that is very easy to follow.
 You will pass through a thick forest, where you may see many different types of animals, such as Prairie warblers, indigo buntings, red-tailed hawks, vireos, cottontail rabbits, and deer.
 Continuing along flat creek, you will come to a beaver pond, which is small, but full of water lilies and very colorful during the summer months.
 You will pass a small waterfall as you make the moderate climb to your destination, the vast opening on top of a huge standing rock called Forty Acre Rock.
 Though actually 14 acres, it is still a breathtaking site.
 During the spring, water collects in depressions and you will be treated to the sight of a variety of specialized plants such as lichens, mosses, sedum, and the endangered pool sprite.